laktak/chkbit/README.md

   del: file/directory removed
   ign: ignored (see .chkbitignore)
   EXC: exception/panic

+Configuration file (json):
+- location /home/spark/.config/chkbit/config.json
+- key names are the option names with '-' replaced by '_'
+- for example --include-dot is written as:
+  { "include_dot": true }
 ```

 chkbit is set to use only 5 workers by default so it will not slow your system to a crawl.
 You can specify a higher number to make it a lot faster if the IO throughput can also keep up.